scylladb/scylladb/docs/troubleshooting/handling-node-failures.rst

 ScyllaDB relies on the Raft consensus algorithm, which requires at least a quorum of nodes in a cluster to be available.
-If one or more nodes are down, but the quorum is live, reads, writes, and schema updates proceed unaffected.
+If one or more nodes are down, but the quorum is live, reads, writes, schema updates, and topology changes proceed unaffected.
 When the node that was down is up again, it first contacts the cluster to fetch the latest schema and then starts serving queries.